aaravmaloo/cida/README.md

 4. Report jobs are queued in Redis.
 5. `services/worker` renders and stores JSON/PDF reports.

-If Groq is unavailable or response parsing fails, API uses deterministic fallback logic (heuristic detector) so the service still responds.
+If Hugging Face inference is unavailable or response parsing fails, API uses deterministic fallback logic (heuristic detector) so the service still responds.

 ## Repository Layout